 It was during the containment of Covid-19 that my clients made some changes to their kitchen.
 It all started with a change of appliances, then the colour of the walls and the floor.
-They realized that the decades-old bleached oak cabinetry didn’t fit the new decor at all.
+They realized that the decades-old bleached oak kitchen cabinets didn’t fit the new decor at all.
 They called on me to give them a little boost!

 Step 1: Preparation (not to be neglected)

-Step 2: The color
+Step 2: The colour

 I used the paint (custom colour) diluted with the glaze (increases the drying time) and water to brighten and give the paint transparency.
 My goal was to make a dye.
-Dilution: 50% paint, 25% glaze, 25% water I applied it with a brush and wiped off the excess with a white cloth, until I got the wanted result.
+Dilution: 50% paint, 25% glaze, 25% water I applied it with a brush and wiped off the excess with a white cloth until I got the wanted result.

 Step 3: The finish